Milk thistle, Silybum marianum hero image

 Milk thistle, Silybum marianum

 Milk thistle, Silybum marianum, is a wild beauty found in rugged places.
-With spring approaching, I thought it would be a good idea to discuss this plant in detail.
-Many people are currently engaged in what they call detoxing.
-They follow all kinds of complicated diet regimens, while there’s only one thing that is really important to know.
-You do not detoxify by eating or drinking certain things for a short time – or not – but by supporting your body in the removal of toxins on a daily basis.
+Everyone should read about this plant at the beginning of spring.
+At that time of the year, multitudes of people start with what they call detoxing.
+They follow all kinds of complicated diet regimens, while there is only one thing that is important to know.
+Detoxification is not about eliminating certain foods and drinks from your diet for a short period of time, but about supporting your body in removing toxins every day.

 Medicinal properties of milk thistle, Silybum marianum

-You can juice fast until you’re blue in the face, if your kidneys and especially your liver are not working properly, you are only moving waste products around in your body.
-And that can have disastrous consequences.
-Milk thistle is a great plant to support that liver, your most important organ when it comes to waste disposal.
-It supports and restores the liver itself and the way it functions and works against many liver failure related conditions.
-In addition, milk thistle has medicinal properties against a number of disorders of the digestive tract and blood vessels.
-But if you want to remember just the one thing about milk thistle, it should certainly its beneficial effect on liver function.
+You can juice fast until you are blue in the face, if your kidneys and especially your liver are not working properly, you will only move waste products around in your body.
+That can have disastrous consequences.
+Milk thistle is a great plant to support the liver, your most important organ when it comes to removing waste.
+It supports and restores the liver itself and the way it functions and works against numerous liver failure related disorders.

 Magical properties